SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-105-adding-no-conflict-to-avoid-coliding-leaflet-versions-6622-graft-release.md

 ticket: MTM-59809
 version: 1018.503.105
 ---
-In some scenarios, different versions of the Leaflet library used by Cumulocity IoT and custom widgets could collide and lead to unexpected behavior or errors.
-To address this, the noConflict mode has been added to Cumulocity IoT's Leaflet integration.
-With this change, custom widgets can now use their own Leaflet version without interfering with Cumulocity IoT's Leaflet version.
-This improves the reliability and compatibility when using Leaflet in custom widgets alongside Cumulocity IoT's built-in geospatial features.
+In some scenarios, different versions of the Leaflet library used by {{< product-c8y-iot >}} and custom widgets could collide and lead to unexpected behavior or errors.
+To address this, the noConflict mode has been added to {{< product-c8y-iot >}}'s Leaflet integration.
+With this change, custom widgets can now use their own Leaflet version without interfering with {{< product-c8y-iot >}}'s Leaflet version.
+This improves the reliability and compatibility when using Leaflet in custom widgets alongside {{< product-c8y-iot >}}'s built-in geospatial features.